Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 ## Commenting Conventions

-- Place the comment on a separate line, not at the end of a line of code.
+- Place comments on a separate line, not at the end of a line of code.

 - Begin comment text with an uppercase letter.